merrington/setup.sh/README.md

 If you get the error `configure: error: readline library not found` while installing Postgres, try running the following, and rerunning setup.sh afterwards:

     sudo xcode-select -s /Library/Developer/CommandLineTools

+### PostgreSQL issues

+If you get an error that Postgres is not running, try running the following commands:

+    initdb -D /usr/local/var/postgres/data
+    pg_ctl -D /usr/local/var/postgres/data -l logfile start